mariadb-corporation/MaxScale/Documentation/Filters/RewriteFilter.md

 placeholders cannot be used in the replace template.

 Matching the whole input also means that Native syntax does not support (and is not intended to support) scan and replace.
-Only the first occurrance of the above `from mytable` can be modified in the replace template.
+Only the first occurrence of the above `from mytable` can be modified in the replace template.
-However, one can selectively choose to modify e.g. the first through third occurrance of `from mytable` by writing
+However, one can selectively choose to modify e.g. the first through third occurrence of `from mytable` by writing
 `from mytable @{1} from mytable @{2} from mytable @{3}`.

 For scan and replace use a different regex_grammar (see below).